 Once again created beings will presume to free themselves from the rule of their Creator.
 But the King ruling the Earth was put there by God Himself, and that makes Him the King of their kings.
 Then He’ll remind them of their position in the hierarchy.

 I will proclaim the decree of the LORD : He said to me, “You are my Son; today I have become your Father.
 Ask of me, and I will make the nations your inheritance, the ends of the earth your possession.
 You will rule them with an iron scepter; you will dash them to pieces like pottery.”

 Therefore, you kings, be wise; be warned, you rulers of the earth.
 Serve the LORD with fear and rejoice with trembling.
 Kiss the Son, lest he be angry and you be destroyed in your way, for his wrath can flare up in a moment.
 Blessed are all who take refuge in him.
 (Psalm 2:7-12)

 We’re neither told how many will be saved during the Millennium, nor what their destiny will be.
-What we are told is at the end of the 1000 year Kingdom Age Satan will be freed and will have no trouble recruiting a large army for one last attempt to regain his lost empire.
+What we are told is at the end of the 1000 year Kingdom Age Satan will be freed and will have no trouble recruiting a large army from among the nations for one last attempt to regain his lost empire.
 He’ll find a ready audience for his deception and his army will soon be as numerous as the grains of sand on the seashore.
 From all over the world they’ll come to surround God’s people and His Holy City.
-But in one sudden burst of flame from Heaven they’ll be devoured and Satan will be cast into the Lake of Fire for eternity.
-(Rev. 20:7-10) Once again, man rebels, God judges and another Age ends in failure.
+But in one sudden burst of flame from Heaven they’ll be devoured and Satan will be cast into the Lake of Fire for eternity (Rev. 20:7-10).
+Once again, man rebels, God judges and another Age ends in failure.

-God’s response to Satan’s accusations will be complete.
-Satan’s judgment will be final.
+At that point, God’s response to Satan’s accusations will be complete, and His judgment will be final.
 Heaven and Earth will be purified.
-Eternity will begin.
-And God will reign supreme.
+Eternity will begin, and God will reign supreme.
 Hallelujah!
-05-30-09
+02-28-15